voratiq/sandbox-runtime/README.md

 ### Dual Isolation Model

 Both filesystem and network isolation are required for effective sandboxing.
-Without network isolation, a compromised process could exfiltrate SSH keys or other sensitive files.
-Without filesystem isolation, a process could escape the sandbox and gain unrestricted network access.
+Without file isolation, a compromised process could exfiltrate SSH keys or other sensitive files.
+Without network isolation, a process could escape the sandbox and gain unrestricted network access.

 **Filesystem Isolation** enforces read and write restrictions: